wunderkimiko/heartattack/README.md

 # heartattack
-Classification prediction and analysis on heart attacks
+Heart attack prediction and analysis - A classification problem